The WLCT welcomes all to our kid-friendly and family workdays. Drop-offs are OK.

-WHAT IS A LAND TRUST?
+WHAT IS THE LAND TRUST?

-A land trust is very closely tied to its community.
-It is not a municipal government body, although it works in partnership with the town in which it operates.
-A land trust is organized as a charitable organization which brings a variety of tax benefits to those who donate land, conservation easements, or money.
-Because a land trust is a private organization, it can be flexible and creative in ways not possible by public agencies.
+Closely tied to its community, the Land Trust is not a municipal government body, although it works in partnership with the Town of Wilton.
+The Wilton Land Conservation Trust is organized as a charitable organization that brings a variety of tax benefits to those who donate land, conservation easements, or funding.
+Because the Land Trust is a private organization, it can be flexible and creative in ways not possible for public agencies.

-HOW DOES THE WILTON LAND CONSERVATION TRUST WORK?
+HOW DOES THE LAND TRUST WORK?

 The Wilton Land Conservation Trust is led by an all-volunteer Board of Trustees made up of residents of Wilton.
 One hundred percent of its funding is derived from the generous support of local citizens, primarily through membership donations.
-It takes time, effort, and a long-term commitment to run the land trust because it must pledge to own land in perpetuity to maintain its charitable tax status.
+It takes time, effort, and a long-term commitment to run the Land Trust because it must pledge to own land in perpetuity to maintain its charitable tax status.